mastanca/webtask-workshop/modules/secrets.md

 * If it is a new issue, creating a tailored Slack Message to send to the channel.
 * Sending the message.

-Way back in the first module, created a webhook on github to call our wt1 endpoint.
+Way back in the first module, You created a webhook on github to call our wt1 endpoint.
 Let's update that webhook to point to this new webtask.

 - Copy the Wetask Url.
 - Open [Github](https://github.com).